 On July 19, 2012, Russia (and China) vetoed a UNSC resolution that extended the mandate of the Annan observer mission if the Asad government moved troops and heavy weapons from populated civilian areas.
 If the Asad government failed to comply, the resolution called for possible sanctions against the Syrian government upon further UNSC action.
 Russia claimed that approval for possible sanctions could open the way to military intervention, a stance that U.S. ambassador to the U.N.
-Susan Rice asserted was "paranoid if not disingenuous."145 An alternative resolution-extending the mandate of the mission without provisions opposed by Russia-was approved.
+Susan Rice asserted was "paranoid if not disingenuous."
+An alternative resolution-extending the mandate of the mission without provisions opposed by Russia-was approved.

 On December 3, 2012, during his state visit to Turkey, President Putin argued that "we are not the inveterate defenders of the Syrian regime," but that Russia is concerned that terrorists seek to take over in Syria.
 On December 11, 2012, Lavrov condemned a U.S. announcement of recognition of the National Coalition for Syrian Revolutionary and Opposition Forces as the legitimate representative of the Syrian people.
 He claimed that the announcement violated the Geneva peace plan for talks between the opposition and the Asad government.
-Russia likewise criticized the overwhelming support by the Friends of Syria of the legitimacy of the National Coalition for Syrian Revolutionary and Opposition Forces on December 12.146
+Russia likewise criticized the overwhelming support by the Friends of Syria of the legitimacy of the National Coalition for Syrian Revolutionary and Opposition Forces on December 12.173

-During his first meeting in Berlin in late February 2013 with Lavrov in the new post of Secretary of State, Kerry reportedly urged Russia to work with the rest of the international community to implement the Geneva accords on a transition to a democratic Syria.
+During his first meeting in Berlin in late February 2013 with Kerry in the new post of Secretary of State, he reportedly urged Russia to work with the rest of the international community to implement the Geneva accords on a transition to a democratic Syria.
 He also called for Russia to halt arms deliveries and other support to the Asad regime.
-In testimony on March 20, 2013, Ambassador to Syria Robert Ford pointed out that although Russia has agreed to the Geneva peace framework, Moscow should "go far, far beyond that," first of all by halting arms transfers to the Syrian government, and secondly by joining the international community in the economic sanctions regime against the Asad government.147 Russia criticized the decision of the Arab League in late March 2013 to seat the National Coalition for Syrian Revolutionary and Opposition Forces.
+In testimony on March 20, 2013, U.S. Ambassador to Syria Robert Ford pointed out that although Russia has agreed to the Geneva peace framework, Moscow should "go far, far beyond that," first of all by halting arms transfers to the Syrian government, and secondly by joining the international community in the economic sanctions regime against the Asad government.
+174 Russia criticized the decision of the Arab